rsandxo/mclanproxy/README.md

 MCLANProxy instead listens on a fixed port and forwards all connections and data to the Minecraft LAN server.

-I wrote this little hack because my daughter wanted her friends to be able to join her Minecraft worlds even when not on the same LAN.

 Usage
 --------------
 $ ./mclanproxy [-p {port}] [-v] [-V]